teachingaway/teachingaway.github.io/_posts/2014-11-28-nyc-venture-capital.md

 <p class="big-text">This collection of NYC venture capital funds is intended to be a useful starting point for entrepreneurs raising early capital.</p>

-Finding someone in your network to make a warm introduction will be far more effective than sending a cold email.
+Finding someone in your network to make a warm introduction will be far more effective than cold emailing.
 For tips on requesting introductions, read these two posts by [Hunter Walk](http://hunterwalk.com/2014/08/11/why-most-vcs-wont-intro-you-to-other-vcs-unless-you-follow-these-steps/) and [Roy Bahat](http://also.roybahat.com/post/92544681186/introductions-and-the-forward-intro-email).
-Do your homework, and make sure your startup fits into the VCs investment thesis before asking for an introduction or making a pitch.
+Do your homework, and make sure your startup fits into the VCs "investment thesis" before asking for an intro.
 More guidance at our [raising capital for startups](/raising-capital-for-startups/) post.

 <div class="toc">
 <ul>